 The Corporation specializes in the design, development, manufacture, repair, and overhaul of aircraft landing gear, hydraulic flight control actuators and fracture-critical components.
-For these activities, the Corporation employs 979 people and operates out of seven sites located in Longueuil (2 plants in Longueuil and a testing facility in St-Hubert) and Laval, Québec, Kitchener, Ontario and Springfield and Cleveland, Ohio.
+For these activities, the Corporation employs 1,392 people and operates out of thirteen sites located in Longueuil (2 plants in Longueuil and an engineering and testing facility in St-Hubert) and Laval, Québec, Kitchener and Toronto, Ontario, Springfield and Cleveland, Ohio, Wichita, Kansas and Bolton, Runcorn (2 plants) and Nottingham, U.K.

-While the maintenance and refurbishing of landing gear for the U.S. Air Force fleet still represent an important part of its activities, the Corporation also manufactures landing gear systems, sub-assemblies and related components for a broad range of aircraft.
+The maintenance and refurbishing of landing gear for the USAF fleet now represents a smaller proportion of the Corporation's activities, mainly due to the entry in services of its design program, the acquisition of APPH and several new military and commercial contracts including the B-777 contract with Boeing.
+As a result, the Corporation manufactures landing gear and hydraulic systems, sub-assemblies and related components for a broad range of aircraft.

-Over the years, the Corporation sought to assign a specific mission to each of its business units, while maintaining the management activities centralized in Longueuil.
-This specialization process is based on their current expertise: the Longueuil sites (2) concentrate on repair and overhaul activities, the manufacture of landing gear major components and full assembly work, the Kitchener site concentrates on the manufacture of large landing gear cylinders and other components, the Laval site focus on helicopter components, hydraulic actuators, and smaller landing gear components, and the Springfield and Cleveland sites focus on small to medium size military landing gear.
-On the other hand, landing gear's general management, as well as the design, engineering, sales, and marketing activities are centralized in Longueuil and support all business units.
+Over the years, the Corporation sought to assign a specific mission to each of its business units, while maintaining the management activities centralized at the Corporate Office located in Longueuil.
+The Corporation's Corporate Office, consisting of 16 employees, is responsible for managing and or supporting the overall business activities of its business units.
+It provides valuable supervisory, administrative services and leadership monitoring to the various business units' key management personnel.
+The Corporate Office is also involved in all major business development decisions, including strategic and long term goals for the Corporation, regulatory matters, internal audit and public reporting requirements.

+The Corporation is structured by centers of excellence based on the business unit's core expertise as part of a global manufacturing strategy to maximize operations efficiency.
+On the other hand, landing gear's general management, as well as the design, engineering and sales & marketing activities are centralized in Longueuil and support all business units.
 The complementary nature of these sites and their integrated management should, in the opinion of management, enable the Corporation to participate in programs of the highest caliber and enhance their efficiency, thereby improving its profitability and competitiveness.